Indonesian Democratic Party of Struggle: Political positions

 PDI-P believe the separation of religion and the state.
 It rejects regional regulations (perda) based on religion (such as Sharia-based perda), except for the Aceh region.
 PDI-P endorses gender equality and women's rights.
 It rejects a three-term extension for President Jokowi.
 The party also proclaims itself as the party of the "ordinary people".

 According to its website, the party aims to realize the aims contained in the preamble to the 1945 Constitution in the form of a just and prosperous society and to bring about an Indonesia that is socially just as well as politically sovereign and economically self-sufficient, and that is Indonesian in character and culture.
-At the party's fourth congress in 2015, PDIP issued a seven-point statement entitled "Realizing Great Indonesia, an Indonesia that is Truly Independent", in which it committed itself to oversee the program of the central government.
+At the party's fourth congress in 2015, the PDIP issued a seven-point statement entitled "Realizing Great Indonesia: An Indonesia That Is Truly Independent," in which it committed to overseeing the central government's program.
 The statement emphasizes the Trisakti path as essential for political sovereignty, economic self-reliance, and cultural identity.
-It aims to revive national dignity, collaboration, and social justice while solidifying itself as a political force and underlining its support for the poor and battling structural poverty.
+It aims to revive national dignity, promote collaboration, and ensure social justice while solidifying its position as a political force and underlining its support for the poor in the fight against structural poverty.

 The PDI-P parliamentary group in the DPR have expressed their opinions on a few issues: